JasonYang60/pysz/README.md

 # verification
 compressor.verify(datatype, 'sz3.config', filename, filename + '.sz')
 ```
-Loading data from memory is supported with the replacement of any file path parameter by numpy array.
+The input data can either be the file path to the data file or numpy array contain the data.
 ## Requirements
 Python>=3.10